Tumucin/DeepRL-Pose-Control/README.md

 # panda-gym
-- [X] Different workspaces were added to myrobot.py and reach.py
+- [X] Different workspaced were defined in myRobot.py.
+Workspace 3 is the half workspace.
-- [X] If Curriculum learning is false, then specify the jointAnglelimitlow and jointanglelimithigh
+- [X] 2 Different pseudoinverse functions were implemented.
+Now you can use only position inverse kinematic solver with the orientation solver.